 Pension contributions

-Umbrella companies are legally required to enrol all employees into a pension plan within three months.
-However, if you would prefer to opt-out, this isn’t a problem, although you can only do it once you’ve made your first contributions.
+Umbrella companies must legally enrol all employees into a pension plan within three months.
+However, if you prefer to opt out, this isn’t a problem, although you can only do it once you’ve made your first contributions.

 The system isn’t very efficient, but it’s a legal requirement, and umbrella companies must follow the rules.

-You will see your pension contributions on your umbrella company payslip.
-If you decide to stop making these, the amount should be zero.
+Your pension contributions will appear on your umbrella company payslip.
+If you decide to stop making them, the amount should be zero.

 Umbrella company employees are responsible for both the employee and employer pension contributions.